 Step-1: Go To The Setting App

 First, go to the “setting” app, from your apps or the quick notifications bar.

 Inside the notifications, scroll and find apps/applications.

 Step-3: Clear The Caches Or Data

-After selecting your wished apps, tap the “clear data” option.
-This process will let you clean up all the temporary data from the app, like the trash files or the data that you used over time.
+This process will let you clean up all the temporary data from that app, like the trash files or the data that you used over time.

 Method-2: Use Memory Cleaning App